Horizontal vs. Vertical Milling Machines – Which Do You Need?

 To make an educated decision as to which type of milling machine will best suit your needs, read our guide below.

 The benefits of a vertical milling machine

+A vertical turret milling machine is incredibly versatile.
+These machines can be easily adjusted and manoeuvred to cut various shapes, making them suitable for many projects.
 Manual movement is still required to cut in different directions, which involves employee attention.
 However, maintenance is low with this type of machine, while functionality is high, making them particularly ideal for industrial manufacturing (such as cutting automobile parts).

 The benefits of a horizontal milling machine

 Horizontal milling machines are ideal when there is less need for accuracy, the material is harder to work through, and your grooves need to be thicker or deeper.
-Horizontal milling machines can perform at a quicker rate than their vertical counterparts, and finished results have smoother surfaces.
+Horizontal milling machines can perform quicker than their vertical counterparts, and finished results have smoother surfaces.
 Due to the setup of a horizontal milling machine, gravity aids in pulling chips out of your material, and your work will require less fabrication at the end.

 Horizontal milling machines are more expensive to purchase than their vertical counterparts, with fewer trained operatives available to run them.
 That being said, a skilled employee could keep two vertical machines cutting 75% of the time, while an attentive employee could keep two horizontal machines cutting around 90% of the time – which is much more productive.

 Horizontal milling machines have a shorter processing time per part, lower machining and labour costs, and perform three-side machining.
 This means that a horizontal milling machine can reach three faces of a workpiece in one cycle.
 Therefore, features that relate to one another can be milled in the same process to assure accuracy and no mistakes in the positioning of new cuts.
 Material is wasted less often in this case, saving money for your business in the long run.